-- 1. Sanitation in swine production.
+- Sanitation in swine production.
 The club member should be prepared to show how this is accomplished, and to explain fully the importance of each step.
-He should also make an effort to point out how sanitary measures may be applied even though conditions may not be so acceptable as those under which he is working. - 2.
-Making a desirable feed mixture for growing pigs.
+He should also make an effort to point out how sanitary measures may be applied even though conditions may not be so acceptable as those under which he is working. - Making a desirable feed mixture for growing pigs.
 Practical feeds should be used and costs kept down.
 The club members should be able to tell why the mixture is desirable for little pigs. - 3.
 Pasture demonstrations are very satisfactory when a club member has the right conditions at hand.
 Be prepared to tell how the pasture is managed, and also how the pigs are managed while on pasture.
-It is desirable for the club members to have feed and pig weights in hand so as to point to the actual value of the pasture. - Ear notching pigs is a good demonstration.
+It is desirable for the club members to have feed and pig weights in hand so as to point to the actual value of the pasture. - 4.
+Ear notching pigs is a good demonstration.
 Two boys are usually required to do this properly.
-Be prepared to answer questions.
-Castrating pigs can be done by two or more boys.
-This should - 5.
-Castrating pigs can be done by two or more boys.
+Be prepared to answer questions. - Castrating pigs can be put on by two or more boys.
 This should be done by older members of the club under the supervision of the leader.

-Publications Recommended for Further Study Farmer's Bulletins:
+Publications Recommended for Further Study

+Farmer's Bulletins:

-- 1085 F Hog Lice and Hog Mange.
+1085 F Hog Lice and Hog Mange

-- 1167 F Essentials of Animal Breeding.
+1167 F Essentials of Animal Breeding

-- 1263 F Breeds of Swine.
+1263 F Breeds of Swine

-- 1357 F Castration of Swine.
+1357 F Castration of Swine

-- 1437 F Swine Production.
+1437 F Swine Production

-- 1455 F Fitting, Showing and Judging Hogs.
+1455 F Fitting, Showing and Judging Hogs

-1487 F Practical Hog Houses.

-1490 F Hog-Lot Equipment.
+1487 F Practical Hog Houses 1490 F Hog-Lot Equipment

-1504 F Self-Feeding versus Hand-Feeding of Swine.
+1504 F Self-Feeding versus Hand-Feeding of Swine

 U. S. D. A. Leaflet Number 5, The Prevention of Round Worms in Pigs.

 U. S. D. A. Technical Bulletin 44T, Swine Sanitation System as Developed by Bureau of Animal Industry in McLean County, Illinois.